brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

   | - borrowed value needs to live until here
 ```

 The code above illustrates why the borrow checker exists.
 I introduced a UaF and the borrow checker catches it at compile time.
-Fixing `main`, once `longest` had the necessary lifetime annotations, makes the program compile.
+Fixing `main`, once `longest` has the necessary lifetime annotations, makes the program compile.

 ```rust
 fn main() {